BennettJames/gotes/README.md

 // todo (bs): this api is more theoretical than practical right now; let's
 // adapt what I need to make it work.
 Unfortunately, this'll probably get into
 // a broader issue.
+//
+// Alright, let's turn this into something else.
+Perhaps just some chained
+// oscillators.
 gotes.Looper(
   PianoNote(2 * time.Second, gotes.NoteA3),
   PianoNote(2 * time.Second, gotes.NoteF3),